 - Several independent apps, software, and hardware that carry different warranties require other patches and updates, expire at different times, and do not always work together as they should.

 - Your data is a constant target for IT hackers who wish to steal, sell, or hold it at ransom.

 - Having to spend most of your IT budget to replace outdated equipment or an expensive “must-have” upgrade.

 - Reacting to IT emergencies instead of putting time and effort into a proactive, cohesive IT plan.

-Whatever the case, every business experiences IT pain.
-Often these types of scenarios go from bad to worse over time, making it difficult for any IT team to build an IT plan and budget that proactively avoids IT pain.
+Whatever the form, every business experiences IT pain of some kind.
+Often these scenarios go from bad to worse, making it difficult for any IT team to build a proactive strategy and budget to prevent this pain in the future.

 Bad to Worse

-From bad to worse, this business felt the full IT pain of an expired firewall license.
+As the situation went from bad to worse, this business felt the full IT pain that stemmed from a simple expired firewall license.